curi/fi/docs/books/the-choice/index.md

 their problems are addressable with changes to the way they deal with supply and manufacture of their goods.

-Chapter 3 is Efrats reflection on the idea of common-sense logic from ch1, the report from ch2, and on what that means for herself and one's life and approach to life.
+Chapter 3 is Efrat's reflection on the idea of common-sense logic from ch1, the report from ch2, and on what that means for herself and one's life and approach to life.
 She agrees the reasoning in ch2 is logical and common sense, but doesn't see how she could do that herself.